Coming from St. Martin's Minotaur on 9/9/2014:

 "That's gotta be her," somebody said.

 I surfaced from the dream and found myself beached on the rear seat of a black Chevy SUV, blinking at the back of some guy's head.
 We were parked in a dark loading bay next to a bus station.
-Through the plate-glass window we could see a big woman dressed in a gray button-down shirt and pressed navy twills coming in from the back.
+Through the plate-glass window, I could see a big woman dressed in a gray button-down shirt and pressed navy twills coming in from the back.

-The head -- Kang, his name was -- folded up yesterday's Washington Post and sat tense while his partner, inside now, traded identification with her.
+The head -- Kang, his name was -- folded up yesterday's Washington Post and sat tense while his partner, Buford, traded identification with the woman inside the station.
 I don't know what the hell they were worried about.
 Black tactical boots, paramilitary swagger, dark hair pulled back tight -- she might as well have been wearing a sign that said 'cop,' for Christ's sake.

 After a couple of minutes, Buford turned and jerked his thumb at us.
 Kang and I got out of the car.

+Nobody had told me where I was going, but we had to be south of the Carolinas.
 The air was warm and thick, with a moist, grassy smell.
 Florida, maybe?
-It had been forty degrees and raining when we'd left Virginia on Tuesday morning.
-I took off my coat as we went in, shifting my bag from one shoulder to the other.
+It had been forty degrees and raining when we'd left Virginia on Tuesday morning, and I'd dressed for the weather.
+I took off my coat as we went inside, shifting my travel bag from one shoulder to the other.

 The woman was bigger than I'd thought at first -- close to six feet and heavily broad, the smooth column of her neck rising from her shoulders like a mast from the deck of a ship.
 Her eyes were a nice golden brown, but they weren't friendly.